 One of the first responders to the incident was a West Police Department officer who was on routine patrol that evening.
-The officer reported that he smelled smoke as he was driving through the city park but was not able to identify the exact location of the smoke until he encountered a concerned citizen who advised him that smoke was venting from the highest portion of the WFC building.
+The officer reported that he smelled smoke as he was driving through the city park 14 but was not able to identify the exact location of the smoke until he encountered a concerned citizen who advised him that smoke was venting from the highest portion of the WFC building.
 The officer advised the dispatch center of the smoke and requested that the West Volunteer Fire Department (WVFD) be dispatched to the WFC facility.
 Once the officer arrived on scene, he witnessed flames that were visible through the wall, extending upward from the lower level to the upper level of the northeast corner of the two-story fertilizer storage building.
 Then he called dispatchers again and asked them to inform the WVFD that the smoke had escalated to a structure fire.

 The WVFD contacted the officer via radio and requested that he establish traffic control to prevent citizens from driving over the fire hoses once the fire engines arrived and laid down fire hoses.
 The officer agreed but notified the WVFD that he needed to evacuate the city park first.
 As the officer proceeded to the city park, the responding West firefighters drove past him, heading toward the facility.
 Once the officer reached the city park, he used his public address system to order an evacuation of the park.
 After the park was evacuated, he left the area to establish traffic control on the north end of the fertilizer facility.
-There was no traffic control at the south end toward West High School (WHS), so the officer contacted the police chief and another officer who had called to determine whether he needed assistance.
+There was no traffic control at the south end toward West High School (WHS), so the officer asked a nearby resident to assist by using his truck to block that intersection.
+At this time, the officer contacted the police chief and another officer who had called to determine whether he needed assistance.
 The officer asked the police chief to establish traffic control by the West Intermediate School (WIS) and requested that the other officer relieve the resident who was helping near the high school.